Nifedipine should be used with caution in:

 Taking an overdose may cause your blood pressure to become too low and your heart beats to become irregular.
 Also, it may lead to nausea (feeling sick) and vomiting, a lack of energy, drowsiness, dizziness, confusion, flushing, low blood oxygen levels and, possibly, even unconsciousness.
 If you take more than the prescribed dose, or in the event of an overdose, seek medical advice immediately and, if possible, take your tablets or the box with you to show the doctor.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of nifedipine or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of nifedipine or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 If you miss a dose, take it as soon as you remember and then continue taking your tablets as prescribed, waiting 12 hours before taking your next dose.
 Do not double the dose to catch up.